rowyio/rowy-templates/extension/sendgrid/README.md

 # <Sendgrid name> cloud function

-Send an email using Sendgrid everytime a new row is created
+Send an email using Sendgrid everytime a new row is created.

 ## Step by step instructions for using this derivative function